wearerequired/user-feedback/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allows users to submit feedback and bug reports anywhere on the site using an interactive feedback button.
+Allow users to submit feedback and bug reports anywhere on the site using an interactive feedback button.

 == Description ==

-Currently, logged-in users can send feedback using a dedicated feedback button on the front-end.
-They can highlight or black out parts of the page and write some additional notes.
+With this plugin, users can send feedback using a dedicated feedback button on the front-end.
+They can highlight parts of the page and write an accompanying message.

-This information (screenshot, notes, user agent, URL) is  sent via email to the blog administrator.
-The screenshot is also uploaded to WordPress for later use.

-Note: The plugin is powered by ivoviz' [feedback tool](https://github.com/ivoviz/feedback), which is available under the MIT license.
+Together with some helpful debug information like browser version, language and visited URL, the annotated screenshot is stored directly in WordPress.
+Each feedback is also sent to the blog administrator via email.

+The user interface is built in a way to _guide_ the user through submitting his feedback easily and without distraction.
+Thanks to highly optimized JavaScript the plugin is very fast and convenient to use.

+Check out this quick [demo video](https://cloudup.com/cyD3qAV9GeG) of the plugin in action.

 == Installation ==